WhereIsLucas/laravel-bootstrap-toasts/readme.md

 ## Installation

-Begin by pulling in the package through Composer.
+Get the package with composer
 ```bash
 composer require whereislucas/laravel-bootstrap-toasts
 ```

-Next, if using Laravel 5, include the service provider within your `config/app.php` file.
+If you are not using Laravel 5.5 or higher, include the service provider within your `config/app.php` file.
 ```php
 'providers' => [
     WhereIsLucas\LaravelBootstrapToasts\Toaster::class,
 ];
 ```

-This package is made for Bootstrap 4.2, be sure to include the css and js files on your page.
+This package is made for Bootstrap 4.2 and higher, be sure to include the css and js files on your page.

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.2.1/css/bootstrap.min.css" >